 About the program

 The goal of the Southcoast Lung Cancer Screening Program is to help identify early stage lung cancer in high-risk individuals, before they begin to have symptoms.
+Named a Screening Center of Excellence by the Lung Cancer Alliance, Southcoast joins more than 250 screening centers across the country following best practices outlined by LCA.

 The Southcoast Lung Cancer Screening Program offers low-dose CT scan screening to people who are at high risk for developing lung cancer.
 This screening program is typically not covered by insurance programs, but will be available to qualifying individuals for a $20 enrollment fee.